JBR90/kanban-board-claude-code/TICKETS.md

 - Connection test script successfully connects to the database
 - README includes database setup instructions

-**Definition of Done:** All acceptance criteria are met and verified with working code.
+**Definition of Done:** All acceptance criteria for this ticket are met and verified with working code.

 ### B2: Task API - Database Models
 **Assignee:** Azizi